Back to Blog.

-Proper structuring, avoiding disqualifying actions like certain redemptions, and strategic planning (e.g., stacking via trusts) can maximize QSBS benefits.
+Proper structuring, avoiding disqualifying actions such as certain redemptions, and strategic planning (e.g., stacking via trusts) can maximize QSBS benefits.
 However, state tax treatment may vary, and tax rules could change.
 Consult legal and tax advisors to ensure QSBS eligibility and optimize tax savings.

 Consult with a startup attorney today!

 The sale of shares or equity in a company is typically subject to either short or long-term capital gains taxes.
 However, the U.S. tax code offers significant tax savings and benefits to startup founders and investors holding Qualified Small Business Stock (QSBS).
-Under the right circumstances, QSBS allows founders and early investors to potentially exclude from federal taxes up to 100% of capital gains from their sale of QSBS, subject to a limit of $10 million (or more in some instances), resulting in substantial tax savings.
+The primary purpose of the QSBS exemption is to incentivize investment in small, high-growth companies, particularly in industries such as technology, biotechnology, climate technology, and life sciences.

 Continue reading to learn more about QSBS, why it matters to your startup, how to qualify for this key tax benefit, and specific strategies and real-world situations to help you optimize QSBS tax treatment.